 - Preprogrammed phrases and sentences: work with the AAC user to write and save phrases or sentences that may be said often.

-Many of these words will be nouns, specific verbs, or adjectives.
+Many of these words will be nouns, specific verbs, or specific adjectives.
 These should be added alongside core words on the AAC system.
 We can combine these fringe words with core words to make many different messages.
-For example, if we add a friend’s name “Jessie” to the people page, we can say sentences like: “I like Jessie”, “I go with Jessie to __”, “Jessie is good”, “Jessie makes __”, “Can Jessie help me?”, “not Jessie”, etc.
+For example, if we add a friend’s name “Jessie” to the people page, we can say sentences like:

 If you are using Proloquo2Go, you will notice that most folders divide vocabulary between two pages.
 This is the VocaPriority™ feature.
-You should assign and move buttons to VocaPriority levels based on frequency of use.
-This way, you can make the most frequently-needed vocabulary quickest to access.
+You should move buttons to the first or second page level based on frequency of use.
+This way, you can make the most needed vocabulary quickest to access.

 Remember, we do not always need to add every word we encounter to the vocabulary.
 If we are in a situation where the AAC user needs a new word, should it be added to the system?
 Is the AAC user likely to use that word again?
-Again, if you are using Proloquo2Go, perhaps we can first search the vocabulary for the word.
+Perhaps we can first search the vocabulary for the word.
 If the word is not likely to be used again, it may be a good opportunity to model spelling it on the keyboard.
 We can speak the word from the keyboard without having to add it to the vocabulary.

 Personalize the AAC system

 Out of the box, an AAC system will have certain default settings.
 We will often need to change some settings to suit the individual’s needs and preferences.
 One of the first steps was selecting the grid size with the right number of buttons per page.
-But we can also personalize the system’s voice, appearance and access settings.
+But we can also personalize 3 key settings: the system’s voice, appearance and access.

 Sometimes the voice we choose does not pronounce certain words correctly.
 In Proloquo2Go, we can change a word’s pronunciation in the settings.